minhtriet326/minhtriet.github.io/_posts/2020-10-19-portfolios.md

 ### Master thesis
 Gas price prediction

-**What I like:** I step away from accepting the model as the black box and try to wrestle some sense out of it, which I found most papers that I've read lagging behind.
-Top ten most influential words to gas price according to my model.
-It is the table 6 in my work.
+**What I like:** I stepped away from accepting the model as the black box and tried to wrestle some sense out of it.
+Below are the ten most influential words to gas price according to my model.
+It is Table 6 in my paper.

 <div align="center">